octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 There are two more elements we need to introduce to have a better general picture of Bitcoin.
 The *Nakamoto Consensus* is both the engine and the binder of the Bitcoin components and relies on them.
 In the above sections, you learned about the Bitcoin open-source development, the distributed ledger and its network, and some basics about the mining and economics of Bitcoin.
 In the next chapter, you'll learn technical details about "*Proof-of-Work*".
 First, we need to know about the "*Halving*" and the "*MAD Property*":

-If it was relying only on supply and demand, Bitcoin wouldn't be deflationary.
+Relying only on supply and demand, Bitcoin wouldn't be deflationary.

 Another rule is coded in the Bitcoin protocol that increases the scarcity of bitcoins.
 Its name is the _Halving_.
 Every 210,000 blocks (~4 years), the block reward is simply cut in half.